AdobeDocs/graphql-mesh-gateway/src/pages/gateway/work-with-mesh.md

 # Work with your mesh

-This page describes ways you can work with meshes that are not part of the [mesh creation](create-mesh.md) process.
+This page describes ways you can work with meshes that contain optional processes that are not required for [mesh creation](create-mesh.md).

 ## Include httpDetails in query responses